liberland/laws/drafting/consolidated/referendum-law.md

    e) to ratify the international treaties of the highest importance.

-2)The Referendum shall be open to participation by all citizens.
+2. The Referendum shall be open to participation by all citizens.

 #### Section 2: Supremacy of the Referendum
 1. The Referendum shall be the paramount decision-making process within Liberland and the Government, and no other decision-making process shall have the authority to overturn a Referendum decision.